 We asked Michelle to share some of her latest money management and banking tips.

 How can people budget more effectively?

 Many banking apps will now alert you when payments go out of your account and they have tools to keep track of how much you have spent that day, week or month, and on what, giving you an extra layer of insight into your spending habits.
 Try and set yourself a budget for the week, and you could use either your banking app or a specialist budgeting app like Money Dashboard or Emma to keep on top of that target, by tracking your weekly outgoings or setting up notifications for when you’re about to go over your allocated spending amount for that week.

 When is it worth switching your current account and how easy is it to do?

 It can be worth switching your current account to a new banking provider to take advantage of any cash switching incentives on offer, or to use any new account features that you think will be beneficial to you, such as cashback on bills.
 You can easily switch current accounts in the UK using the Current Account Switch Service (CASS).
 The vast majority of banks are signed up to this scheme.
 You instruct your new banking provider that you want to switch your current account to them, and then it takes care of the whole process.
 Your new account is opened, your old account is closed, and any regular incoming payments (such as your salary) and outgoing payments (such as direct debits) are automatically moved over for you, along with your account balance.
 The service is free and guaranteed to take place within the 7 working days leading up to your chosen switch date.

 Latest articles by Michelle Stevens

-These inaugural awards recognise the lending providers displaying the best innovations in their field.
+Now in their third year, these awards recognise the investing and saving providers displaying the best innovations in their field.